+Correcting the thyroid problem may correct the high prolactin level.
 Endocrinologists may use medications to suppress prolactin production.
 If a tumor is detected, surgery or radiation is sometimes needed.
 The length and type of treatment varies for each patient and should be discussed with your doctor.

-Written by Debra A. Kent, RN, MSN, CPNP, Cincinnati Children's Hospital Medical Center, Cincinnati, OH Reviewed by Lillian R. Meacham, MD; Charles A. Sklar, MD; Julie Blatt, MD; Melissa M. Hudson, MD; Winnie Kittiko, RN, MS; and Susan F. Shaw, RN, MS, PNP.
+Written by Debra A. Kent, RN, MSN, CPNP, Cincinnati Children's Hospital Medical Center, Cincinnati, OH Reviewed by by Lillian R. Meacham, MD; Daniel Smith, DNP, FNP; Christine Yun MSN, PNP, CPON®; and Kayla L. Foster, MD, MPH.